 Sources of free and public domain images

-Here’s some good free and public domain image websites to use with students:
+Here are some good free and public domain image websites to use on your own blog or with students:

 Pixabay is a curated repository for finding and sharing public domain images.
 All of the images on Pixabay can be used freely in digital and printed format, for personal and commercial use.
 Attribution to the original author is not required.